The Federal Reserve and the Bush administration could have prevented the 2008 financial crisis. But they ignored the early warning signs.

-In November 2006, the first leading indicator revealed trouble.
-The Commerce Department reported that new home permits dropped 28 percent in a year.
+In April 2006, the first leading indicator revealed trouble.
+The total value of building permits for single-family homes was 9% lower than the year before.
 That meant new home sales would slump for the next nine months.
-But no one could believe that housing prices would fall.

-The Federal Reserve Board remained optimistic.
-In the November Beige Book report, the Fed said the economy was strong enough to pull housing out of its slump.
-It pointed to strong employment, low inflation and increasing consumer spending.
+The Fed remained optimistic.
+In the November Beige Book report, the Fed seemed to indicate the economy was strong enough to pull housing out of its slump.
+It pointed to strong employment, low inflation, and increasing consumer spending.

 When times were good, it didn't matter.
 Everyone bought the high-risk bundles because they gave a higher return.
 As the housing market declined, everyone knew that the products were losing value.
 Since no one understood them, the resale value of these derivatives was unclear.